B0lg0r0v/Orion/README.md

 </div>

 ## Description
-Orion is a TCP/IP forensics tool, written in C, capable of detecting malicious processes / connections by using the VirusTotal API.
+Orion is a TCP/IP forensics tool, written in C, capable of detecting malicious processes / connections on windows hosts by using the VirusTotal API.

 *Example Output:*
 ```